Sartaglo/tournamentorganizer/README.md

 Displays the current advancements for the identified room in the current round.

+`status`

+Displays how many rooms are done in the current round and lists the rooms that aren't done.

 ## Roadmap

-- [ ] A `status` command to provide a summary of rooms in the current round, specifically how many rooms have the expected number of advancements and which rooms do not.
+- [x] A `status` command to provide a summary of rooms in the current round, specifically how many rooms have the expected number of advancements and which rooms do not.
 - [ ] The implementation of a simpler command prefix than mentioning.